colbsa/MusserSR.org/rentals-facilities.md

   </div>
   <div class="col">
     <h2>Special Events</h2>
-    Venue prices are listed on a per-weekend basis except where otherwise noted.
-Capacities include all cabins and campsites.
-For more information about renting these facilities for a special event, join us on the <a href="/rentals/private-events">Special Events Page</a>.
+    Facility and venue prices are listed for Scouting groups and are based on a per weekend rental except where otherwise noted.
+Our facilities and camp venues are available for non-Scouting groups to rent.
+For more information in renting any part of Musser Scout Reservation for a special event, visit <a href="/rentals/private-events">Events in Camp</a>.
   </div>
 </div>